cyberphone/openkeystore.old/README.md

 $ ant testkeygen2
 $ ant testjson
 ```
+Now you should have a file <code>library/dist/webpki.org-libext-1.00.jar</code> which
+implements the API described on https://cyberphone.github.io/doc/openkeystore/javaapi/overview-summary.html.
 ##Proof of Concept Implementation
 There also is an Android proof-of-concept implementation which allows you to test provisioning
 and then using provisioned keys for authentication:<br>